Exchange voucher for cash

 68161 Mannheim

-Since the end of 2024, the payment card for refugees who fall under the 'Asylum Seekers Benefits Act' has been introduced nationwide in Germany.
-The introduction of the payment card leads to enormous problems both on the side of the refugees and the administration and is generally described by refugee organizations as a racist instrument.
-Therefore, we have formed the initiative ‘Stop Payment Card Mannheim’ in Mannheim to organize trading exchanges, help refugees, and oppose this racist symbolic policy.
+Since the end of 2024, the payment card for refugees who fall under the 'Asylum Seekers Benefits Act' will be introduced throughout Germany.
+The introduction of the payment card leads to enormous problems both on the part of the refugees and on the part of the administration and is generally described by refugee organizations as a racist instrument.
+For this reason, we have formed the initiative 'Stop Payment Card Mannheim' to organize exchanges, help the refugees and resist this racist symbolic policy.

 Read moreShow less